viewdo/x-ui/packages/core/src/components/x-data-repeat/readme.md

 **data-key**: the data value key within the provider \* **default**: optional default value if the provider's key is empty.

 \* _If there are any dots in the key, the evaluator attempts to parse the base value as JSON, then uses the dot-notation to select a value from the object.
-For example, the expression `{data:user.name}` means the session value 'user' is a JSON object, parse it and replace with the 'name' property._
+For example, the expression `{{data:user.name}}` means the session value 'user' is a JSON object, parse it and replace with the 'name' property._

 > See [data expressions](/data/expressions) for full documentation